Basis-Theory/basistheory-ios/README.md

 | valid | Whether the input is `valid` according to `validation` for each element. |
 | details | An array of [ElementEventDetail](#elementeventdetail) describing more information about the element event. |

+Available `type`'s include:
+* `textChange` - when the text has changed
+* `maskChange` - when the card brand has changed the CVC mask.
+This type is only emitted from the `CardExpirationDateUITextField` element.

 ### ElementEventDetail

 | Property | Description |